nicolassalvy/EvaGeM/readme.md

 Instead, we use a modified version of the [Identifiability](https://ieeexplore.ieee.org/abstract/document/9034117) metric.
 It measures the **proportion of real data leaked by the generated data**.
 Our version uses a reference real dataset for calibration, so that a given percentage (default 5%) of identifiability can be considered normal.

 The **Histogram of distances** is a visualisation of the histogram of distances from each real data point to its closest real data point and the histogram of distances from each generated point to its closest real data point.
 If the generated data follows the same distribution as the initial data, those two histograms should match.
+The associated **distance score** tells how well matched the two histograms are (the closer to 1 the better).

+Close to the histogram of distances, the histogram of **Distance to Closest Record** ([DCR](https://www.clearbox.ai/blog/2022-06-07-synthetic-data-for-privacy-preservation-part-2)) compares the distance of the generated data to the training set and to the holdout test set.
+The associated **DCR score** tells how close the two sets of distances are.
+In our implementation, the closer to 1 the better.
+Note that the DCR score can be high for generated data of very poor quality, because it is equally far from the train and test sets.

 #### Classification based